Prostitution in Pakistan

 Legal status of prostitution across Asia.

 Prostitution in Pakistan is a taboo culture of sex-trade that exists as an open secret but illegal.
-Prostitution is largely based in organisational setups like brothels or furthered by individual call girls.
+Prostitution is largely based in organisational setups like brothels or furthered by individual sex workers.

-The sex trade is illegal in the country due to the declaration of extramarital sex as an immoral activity.
+The sex trade is illegal in the country due to criminalization of extramarital sex.
 Pakistani prostitutes, thus, operate underground and in spite of the legal difficulties, prostitution in Pakistan is prevalent.
 In some areas of the country prostitution is strictly illegal and traditionally punishable by death, especially in the Khyber-Pakhtunkhwa and Balochistan regions.

-Most analysts recognize poverty as a crucial factor in driving women towards an occupation such as prostitution.
+Most analysts recognize poverty as a crucial factor in driving women towards prostitution.
 Both female and male prostitution have grown in operational yield in Pakistan over the years.
 With this increase in professional sex-trade in the country, non-governmental organisations are beginning to worry about issues like discrimination and AIDS.
 A 2017 UNAIDS report estimates that there are around 229,441 prostitutes in the country.
 In Khyber Pakhtunkhwa and Punjab, the graduate unemployment rate is elevated, indicating an oversupply of graduates in the face of labor markets that struggle to accommodate new graduates.

 History

+The clan system in South Asia, involving various clans and sects, has always been a ground for segregated skill development.
+In the region, occupational clans evolved over time providing specific skills to the society through hereditary exclusion from others.
+Being a blacksmith, goldsmith, shoemaker, or gardener etc. thus became hereditary professions of specific communities.
+The "kanjar" an ethnic group in Pakistan believed to be associated with prostitution, were a nomadic people during the Mughal era who relied on herding, hunting, fishing and handicrafts.
+Over time, some of the Kanjar people began to work as entertainers, they are street entertainers.
+Kanjar women performed a dance called Chakri, while Kanjar men worked as musicians.
+Another group of Kanjar entertainers have settled in city; some perform as family units, while others run kotha businesses in the city.
+Kanjar girls who work in the arts in the city belong to the lower ranks of the tawaif.
+But some of them have risen to a higher status, calling themselves "kanchani," these are hereditary families of entertainers.
+Kanjar girls learn dance and music from a young age.
+The male Kanjar is called "kanjari," this class plays the Pakhawaj, the Rabab, and the Tala.
+Girls from Kanjar entertainer families seek out a wealthy patron.
+They establish a long-term, marriage like relationship through a ritual called "Nath Utrai", which is fundamentally different from prostitution in the conventional sense.